PRANK CALLS and the LAW

 accompanied by an automatic tone warning device, sometimes called a “beep tone,” that automatically produces a distinct signal that is repeated at regular intervals during the course of the telephone conversation when the recording device is in use.

-12/10/2013 NEWS: A prank caller in Hollywood, CA got arrested for allegedly prank calling Tony Dungy.
-He apparently impersonated someone from USC, pretending to be interested in hiring Dungy as the head coach of USC.
-Sounds funny but Tony obviously didn't take it so well.
-The prankster was booked on suspicion of felony eavesdropping and as of today is said to have been released on $20,000 bail.
+12/10/2013 NEWS: A prank caller from Hollywood, CA got arrested for allegedly prank calling former NFL coach Tony Dungy.
+The prankster apparently impersonated someone from USC, pretending to be interested in hiring Dungy as the head coach of USC.
+Sounds funny but either Tony, USC and / or the NFL didn't think it was funny.
+After a 2-month police investigation the prankster was booked on suspicion of felony eavesdropping and was said to have been released on $20,000 bail.

 Now just because you recorded a call legally doesn't mean that you can now release the call.
 These state wiretapping laws actually only apply to whether or not it's legal to secretly record calls for PERSONAL use -- but certainly NOT for "broadcasting" the conversations to another person or to the world, which technically would be illegal in ALL states, and thus require the call subject's permission. ("Broadcasting" means putting the conversation on CD's, Internet MP3's, on YouTube, radio broadcast, sharing the recordings with friends, etc.) People have a certain "expectation of privacy" even in loosely regulated states like New York.
 Nobody in any state is expecting a private conversation to appear on YouTube or the next prank call album release!